 Know the capacity of the crane.
-The operator must be familiar with the crane's Load Chart before lifting a load.
-See how to read the Load Chart in Using the Load Chart, page 4-1.
-A falling load or crane tip-over can cause injury or death.
+The operator must be familiar with the crane's capacity chart before lifting a load.
+See how to read the capacity chart in Section 4.
+A falling load or machine tip-over can cause injury or death.